AI4ScienceCommunity/AI4ScienceCommunity.github.io/call.md

 ---

 # Call for Papers
-The 2022 NeurIPS AI for Science workshop calls for high-quality and cutting-edge paper submissions in the following two tracks:
+The 2022 NeurIPS AI for Science workshop (**nonarchival**) calls for high-quality and cutting-edge paper submissions in the following two tracks:

 ## (A) Original Research Track